marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_10/reviewed_questions/question_12/question_12.md

     Which is the correct order in which to close database resources.

-A. Connection, ResultSet, CallableStatement
+A. Connection, ResultSet, CallableStatement <br>
-B. Connection, CallableStatement, ResultSet
+B. Connection, CallableStatement, ResultSet <br>
-C. ResultSet, Connection, CallableStatement
+C. ResultSet, Connection, CallableStatement <br>
-D. ResultSet, CallableStatement, Connection
+D. ResultSet, CallableStatement, Connection <br>
-E. CallableStatement, Connection, ResultSet
+E. CallableStatement, Connection, ResultSet <br>
-F. CallableStatement, ResultSet, Connection
+F. CallableStatement, ResultSet, Connection <br>

-Answer: B
+Answer: D

+- JDBC resources should be closed in the reverse order from that in which they were opened.
+- The order for opening is *Connection, CallableStatement*, and *ResultSet*.
+- The order for closing is *ResultSet, CallableStatement*, and *Connection*.